Time, that is pleased to lengthen out the day

 Still will I hold you dear, and him accurst.

-We are busy working to bring Edna St. Vincent Millay's "Time, that is pleased to lengthen out the day" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Edna St. Vincent Millay's "Time, that is pleased to lengthen out the day" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Time, that is pleased to lengthen out the day" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.